 The competitive coding and technical interviews described in this chapter test a narrow set of algorithmic skills.
 While it’s important to prepare for technical interviews, they have well documented limitations.
 (Murashenkov 2019) Skills required for software engineering go beyond the purely technical ones.
 For example, your (soft) communication skills outlined in chapter 4, and many other broader skills, are just as important as your (hard) technical abilities.

-There are a lots of resources to help you prepare for and practice coding interview questions, the best place to start is Cracking the Coding Interview by Gayle Laakmaan McDowell.
+There are a lots of resources to help you prepare for and practice coding interview questions, a good place to start is Cracking the Coding Interview by Gayle Laakmaan McDowell.
 (McDowell 2015) As well as reading Gayle’s book, there are lots of online resources to help you prepare for coding interviews.
-Before we look at those, University of Manchester Computer Science graduate Petia Davidova explains in figure 10.4 what she learned from failing several coding interviews at big technology companies. 😭
+Before we look at those, Computer Science graduate Petia Davidova explains in figure 10.4 what she learned from failing several coding interviews at big technology companies. 😭

 Coding interviews can be tough, but preparing for them, and doing them will make you a better engineer.
 So if you spectacularly wipeout in your coding interview, reflect and think how can you improve next time?
 Perhaps you need to